NeurIT: Pushing the Limit of Neural Inertial Tracking for Indoor Robotic IoT: Design

 \subsection{Model Architecture}

-We propose \modulename to improve the learning outcome for IMU-based robot tracking. \modulename comprises six key components, as shown in \fig \ref{fig:framework-overview}: time-frequency input projection, block-recurrent attention module, convolution module, multi-head attention module, feedforward module, and output projection layer.
-The time-frequency input projection extracts relevant information from both the time and frequency domains, capturing hidden features related to the robot's movement.
-The block-recurrent attention module incorporates RNN into the Transformer, allowing for pre-sequence extraction and contextual understanding of the current motion within the receptive field, which enables more accurate trajectory generation.
+We construct \modulename based on advanced neural network architectures to improve the learning outcome for IMU-based robot tracking. \modulename comprises six key components, as shown in \fig \ref{fig:framework-overview}: time-frequency input projection, block-recurrent attention~\cite{hutchins2022block} module, convolution~\cite{lecun1995convolutional} module, multi-head attention~\cite{vaswani2017attention} module, feedforward module, and output projection layer.
+The time-frequency input projection captures relevant features from both domains, revealing latent patterns in the robot’s motion.
+The block-recurrent attention module integrates RNNs into the Transformer, enabling pre-sequence modeling and contextual understanding within the receptive field for more accurate trajectory prediction.
 To make the network convergence faster, the remaining four modules are interconnected in a residual way~\cite{gulati2020conformer} with a pre-norm residual unit~\cite{Dai2019TransformerXLAL}.
 For the convolution module, a depthwise separable convolution~\cite{chollet2017xception} layer is sandwiched between the layernorm and dropout layer.
-Depthwise separable convolution can efficiently captures sequence's local features.
+Depthwise separable convolution can efficiently capture a sequence's local features.
 The multi-head attention module employs a multi-head self-attention layer positioned between the layernorm and dropout layers.
 Finally, the feedforward module utilizes two fully-connected layers to extract the final features.
 After all the processes are completed, the output projection layer effectively distills the robot's velocity information from the high-dimensional space, resulting in the velocity sequence $\textbf{V}_n$.
 This design approach excels in handling long-time sequences and shows promising generalization abilities in various environments.